dombidav/afp2_web/doc/functional_specification.md

 **Placing an order:**
 1. Orders for goods available in the online shop are made through the Order Page, available in the store.
 2. Placing an order through Order Page is possible around the clock, every day of the week.
 Orders placed on weekdays will be implemented on  an ongoing basis.
 Orders placed on saturdays, sundays and holidays will be implemented no earlier than the next business day.
-3. An order shall be made by logging in to the store, addition of the goods to the shopping cart and confirmation of the order.
-In the absence of the customer registration in the online shop placing an oreder is not possible.
+3. An order may be made by logging in to the store, addition of the goods to the shopping cart and confirmation of the order.
+In the absence of the customer registration, in the online shop placing an order is still possible.
 4. Sending the order by the customer constitutes an offer submitted by the customer to the seller to enter into a contract of sale, in accordance with the regulations.
  5. After sending the order the customer receives confirmation of acceptance of his offer by electronic means (confirmation of the order), at the e-mail address indicated by the customer.
 After receiving above-mentioned acceptance agreement of sale is valid.